10010 Lions Bay Court, Naples, Florida 34120

 The largest properties in Heritage Bay are the estate single family homes.
 These range in size from approximately 2,400 square feet to 3,800 square feet and have an attached three-car garage.

-Prices start in the high-$100,000s and top out in the $700,000s.
+Prices start in the mid-$100,000s and top out in the $700,000s.
 Please verify this with a Realtor as prices are bound to change.

 Heritage Bay has three 9-hole golf courses for a total of 27 holes.
 The courses, The Pine, The Cypress and The Oak, were designed by Jay Azinger and Gordon Lewis and are a prime reason that people retire here.
 Every homeowner automatically becomes a golf club member.
 No equity, deposits or dues are required.